buildsi/splice-experiment-results/README.md

 ### 1. Interface Generation

 The docs directory should already exist.
-Make sure yu have dependencies installed:
+Make sure you have dependencies installed:

 ```bash
 $ pip install -r requirements.txt